-After creating a hyperlink, you see the following in the margin area: a grey arrow pointing to the right or left, the name of the relation, the quotation ID and the first letters of the quotation name.
+After creating a hyperlink, you see the following in the margin area: the hyperlink label show the quotation icon, the name of the relation, the quotation ID and the first letters of the quotation name.
+The label is visualized as an arrow.
 Source links point to the right, target links to the left.